Bug #2220

 - Target version set to TBD

-Updated by Danny Browning almost 7 years ago
+Updated by Danny Browning about 7 years ago

 Flow manager will encounter this wait at https://github.com/OISF/suricata/blob/master/src/flow-manager.c#L790